Summer Glau: Personal life

-Glau has been married to Val Morrison since 2014, whom she met on the set of Hawaii Five-0.
+Since 2014, Glau has been married to Val Morrison, whom she met on the set of Hawaii Five-0.
 In January 2015, Glau gave birth to her first daughter.
 She gave birth to her second daughter in October 2017.

 Glau is a Christian who was raised Baptist but regularly attended a Catholic church, about which she stated: "It has always given me great strength to go to this church."

 Outside of film and TV, Glau has participated in a wide variety of comic conventions across the United States and the world.
 She has also been an advocate for the science fiction fan community, such as through a promotional video for the Los Angeles Sci-fi World (opened in 2024).
 She has also supported wind energy in the 175th Anniversary of the Texas Revolution video series directed by Michael Cerny.

 In an interview from 2012, Glau has mentioned that one of her favorite films during childhood was Camelot, and that she would be interested in acting in period pieces, such as in those written by Jane Austen.